 The Candidate Assessment booklet - must be completed and submitted alongside candidate work.
-The booklet contains the assessment sheet, candidate and assessor declaration and the assessment time sheet.
-The booklet can be found on the secure website in Resources>Non- Examination Assessment Tasks.
+The booklet contains the assessment sheet, candidate and assessor declaration, and the assessment time sheet for National/Foundation level.
+The booklet can be found on WJEC Portal under All Services > Examinations & Assessments > Non-Examination Assessment Tasks.
 A Candidate Assessment booklet must be completed for all candidates in the cohort (not only those included in the moderation sample).
 Electronic typed signatures are acceptable.